 Rom location: /private/var/mobile/Media/ROMs/SNES/

-Genesis AD+ - A classic iOS genesis emulator, Somewhat out of date, only support Wiimotes and doesn’t include full screen support for wide iOS devices (iPhone 5 and beyond).
+Genesis AD+ A classic iOS genesis emulator, Somewhat out of date, only support Wiimotes and doesn’t include full-screen support for widescreen iOS devices (iPhone 5 and beyond).

 Rom location: /private/var/root/media/ROMs/GENESIS

-GBC AD+ - A gameboy / gameboy color emulator.
-Somewhat out out of date, only supports wiimotes and doesn’t include full screen support for wide screen iOS devices.
+GBC AD+ - A Gameboy / Gameboy color emulator.
+Somewhat out of date, only supports Wiimotes and doesn’t include full-screen support for widescreen iOS devices.

 Rom location: /private/var/root/media/ROMs/GameBoy Color

-NES AD+ - A classic iOS NES emulator, Somewhat out out of date, only supports wiimotes and doesn’t include full screen support for wide screen iOS devices.
+NES AD+ - A classic iOS NES emulator, Somewhat out of date, only supports Wiimotes and doesn’t include full-screen support for widescreen iOS devices.